oneconvergence/dkube-examples/readme.md

  > **Note** Ensure that you are in the `training` branch

-  - In this example, the `.dkube-ci.yml` file is set up to build and run a Training Run for the insurance example.
+  - In this example, the `.dkube-ci.yml` file is set up to build and run a Training Run for the Chest X-Ray example.
 The resources for this Run were created in the previous section.
   - The YML file references a file in the `Jobs` folder called `train.yaml`
   - Navigate to the `/jobs/train.yaml` file and edit the following fields:
     - **user:** `<your-DKube-login-name>`  (2nd line)